davidkastner/evoAllostery/README.md

     * wheel
     * matplotlib

-## 3. Multiple Sequence Alignment
+## III.
+Multiple Sequence Alignment

 _Note: This step is optional and is performed in the pySCA directory created upon completion of step 3 of the installation._ https://ranganathanlab.gitlab.io/pySCA/install/

 While we have provided the multiple sequence alignment (MSA) file, it can also be generated from scratch.
-If you wish to use our MSA then you can use the file system in this Github, and skip to the next section.
+If you wish to use our MSA then you can use the file system in this repo, and skip to the next section.
-If you wish to generate the MSA then you will need to use the pySCA installation directory.
+If you wish to regenerate the MSA then you will need to use the pySCA installation directory created from step 3 of the installation.
 First, visit the PFam website and search for the V-set protein family: https://pfam.xfam.org/family/V-set.
 Download the MSA as an annotation file in the FASTA file format.
 You will also need the PDB for PD-1, which can be found here: https://www.rcsb.org/structure/3BIK.
 Lastly, download the databased annotation file 'pfamseq.txt': http://ftp.ebi.ac.uk/pub/databases/Pfam/current_release/database_files/.
 This file is very large and will take several hours to finish downloading.

 Add all three files to the pySCA directory at /pySCA-master/data/.
 Run the following commands from the terminal to process the annotated MSA file.
 These commands create the same .db file that we have provided.